 “Contentment is natural wealth, luxury is artificial poverty.” —Socrates

 There were many reasons we chose to become minimalist and simplify our lives.
 We were frustrated with clutter.
 We discovered the time that was wasted managing our possessions.
 We realized joy was not found in our possessions.
 And we determined that we value other things far more than physical belongings.
 This initial process of simplifying our home required energy, effort, and encouragement.

 Contentment is the lifeblood of minimalism.
 And without it, the journey towards minimalism is short-lived.
-Discontent will always rear its ugly head and become the great obstacle to fully thriving in a simple life.
+Discontent will always rear its ugly head and become a great obstacle to fully thriving in a simple life.

 Not only does contentment provide the opportunity for minimalism, it also reduces your stress level, improves your outlook, relaxes your body, and makes your life enjoyable.
 There is an unmistakable freedom that accompanies contentment: a freedom to be who you are, enjoy who you are, and live the life you were destined to live.

 1. Become grateful.
 It is impossible to develop contentment without gratitude – they are inseparable.
 And a grateful person is one who has learned to focus on the good things in their life, not the things that they lack.
 When you begin to question what you have to be grateful for, just start making a list – a literal list of all the good things in your life.
 Don’t worry about finishing, you don’t need to.
 The simple discipline of beginning the exercise will undoubtedly shift your focus back to the many good things you already have.